 I already have a personal account with an exchange?
 Can I just use that?

-No. Your personal account is for your personal use only.
+No, your personal account is for your personal use only.
 Your solo 401k is its own entity and must make transaction through its own account.

 In addition, the two accounts must never transact with each other.
-If you’re short a few hundred dollars and decide to borrow the funds from your solo 401k’s crypto wallet, that would be a prohibited transaction.
+If you’re short a few hundred dollars and decide to borrow the funds from your solo 401k’s crypto wallet, that would also be considered a prohibited transaction.

 Can I use my solo 401k for crypto mining or staking?

+Mining and staking are a bit of a grey area.
+To stay on the safe side, activities like crypto mining and staking should be avoided with retirement accounts.
 Depending on the kind of mining and staking you participate in, they could be viewed as business operations and you could be hit with an UBIT (Unrelated Business Income Tax), which can be as high as 37%.